Harper College

 Description: Provides work experience in a social media field.
 Credit is given for participation in a supervised work experience wherein an organized training plan will be followed at a College-approved training station.
 This course is repeatable twice for a total of three credit hours.

-Electives: Select three credit hours from the following courses:
+Select three credit hours from the following courses:3

-Description: Explores the history, theory, practice and role of public relations in government, corporate, non-profit, and private organizations.
-Introduces students to the business and creative aspects of public relations, as well as the complexities of issue management.
+Description: Explores the history, theory, practice and role of public relations in government, corporate, non-profit and private organizations.
+Introduces students to the business and creative aspects of publics relations, as well as the complexities of issue management.
 Students will prepare original public relations campaigns for print, broadcast and electronic media.
 Familiarizes the student with computer software for desktop publishing.
-Recommended preparation: computer design experience.
-IAI MC 913
+IAI MC 913 Recommended Prerequisite: MCM 230 with a grade of C or better, or computer design experience.

 Description: Focuses on the strategic marketing process as it is applied to the sports industry.
 Topics to be investigated include sponsorships, understanding spectators as consumers, and the application of the marketing mix in a sports environment.